domarp-j/react-testing/PITCHME.md

 +++

-This it not a hard & fast rule.
+This it not a hard & fast rule - this is just an ideal to strive for.

 ---